 The "guideline for promoting barrier-free transport and facilities for elderly and disabled on path" specifies that the outside edge of a sidewalk that connects to a pedestrian crossing shall have a step of 2 cm as a standard to allow wheelchair users to pass without difficulty and visually impaired persons to recognize the boundary between a sidewalk and a roadway.
-This Specification defines two categories to be entered based on this concept: "0: 2 cm or less (no problem in wheelchair accessibility)" and "1: More than 2 cm (problem in wheelchair accessibility)."
+This Specification defines two categories to be entered based on this concept: "1: 2 cm or less " and "2: more than 2 cm."